 However, studies have actually shown there to be no link between sodium intake and the above health issues, and in fact, those who consumed the least amount of salt actually had marginally higher death rates from heart disease.

-Everyone loses salt each day through urine and sweat, and it needs to be replaced (otherwise you can end up with cramps or greater levels of fatigue in particular).
-Therefore, it is very likely that you would benefit from adding some good quality salt to your meals if you eat mainly unprocessed foods and if you also regularly participate in sports and/or workout/sweat regularly.
+Everyone loses salt each day through urine and sweat, and it needs to be replaced (otherwise it can cause cramps or greater levels of fatigue in particular).
+Therefore, it is very likely that someone would benefit from adding some good quality salt to their meals if they eat mainly unprocessed foods and if they also regularly participate in sports and/or workout/sweat regularly.

 - Magnesium Deficiency